kungze/wovenet/examples/release-public-ip/README.md

 **Note:**

-* The AWS public IPv4 address is only used for comparison testing.
-In production, the AWS instance doesn’t need a public IPv4 address.
+* The AWS IPv4 address is only used for comparison and testing purposes.
+In the final setup, AWS does not need a public IPv4 address, and it will not be referenced in the `wovenet` configuration file below.
-* The local machine **must have** a public IPv4 or IPv6 address (for home broadband, you can request a public IP from your ISP).

-  **PS:**

-  * Residential IPv4 addresses may change periodically (`wovenet` will support dynamic IP detection in the near future to address this).
-  * Once `wovenet` supports NAT traversal, the local machine won't need a public IP anymore.

 ### AWS Host Configuration